-Given the lack of dealers and importers here for Orbea in New Zealand over recent times (until now), it's always been one of those pipe dreams us south pacific readers pine to fulfill.
-To say we were excited after we had the leash let go and an extended test of one of these machines was an understatement.
+Given the lack of dealers and importers here for Orbea in New Zealand over recent times (until now), it's always been one of those pipe dreams us south pacific riders pine to fulfill.
+To say we were excited after we had the leash let go and an extended test of one of these machines was an enormous understatement.
 Absolutely #Frothing!

 Northride NZ is a small import and distribution business out of Northland New Zealand and is run by a passionate mountain biker and adventure junkie, Brian.
 Brian had an itch that needed scratching after being a previous owner of Orbea bikes many moons ago so felt the time to import these bikes and add to his portfolio of products was now.
 With an already impressive inventory of stock of Rallon's, Oiz, Occam and laughey, Northride are one to watch in the ever evolving bike scene here in NZ.

 Waiting with baited breath, we received a call from Brian one afternoon saying the fabled 5th rendition Rallon had been delivered to his warehouse and were ready to be assembled and ridden.
 The impressive part, not just the one either!
 Around 8 headed out to their proud new owners across the country and 3 Rallon stayed behind...

 Choosing from the large M10 with upgrades or XL team with fox X2 coil was no easy task but thankfully either decision was surely going to be a good one.